movigo/core/docs/components.md

   }).animate()
 ```

-The plugin function must have `elements` and `animationParameters` parameters (ops! sorry for the repetition),
-and if necessary it is possible to add other specific-plugin parameters (like `options` in the example).
-Note that the animation parameters can also be updated by simply calling the action
-and option functions after the plugin function, so that they are overwritten.
+A plugin function must have internal `elements` and `animationParameters` parameters, and possibly you can add other parameters (like `options` in the example) usable when plugin function is called as chain function.
+Clearly, the `animation parameters` can also be updated by simply calling the action and option functions after the plugin function, so that they are overwritten.

-Therefore, a plugin is a function that changes the state of the animation parameters,
-allowing the construction of complex animations in a few lines of code.
+Therefore, a plugin is a function that changes the state of the animation parameters, allowing you to create complex animations in a few lines of code.